EXPLAINER: How ominous is the debt limit problem?

 HOW BIG ARE THESE RETIREMENT FUNDS?

-There were $986 billion in net assets of the civil service and federal employees retirement funds at he end of fiscal 2021, according to a report by the Office of Personnel Management.
+There was $986 billion in net assets of the civil service and federal employees retirement funds at the end of fiscal 2021, according to a report by the Office of Personnel Management.
 The required government contributions to the funds are large enough to rely on these extraordinary measures for roughly five months.

 HOW COMMON IS THIS?